 WHO IS YOUR COMPETITION?

-Rather than competing with other diagnostic companies, 2PG’s platform is open, allowing existing diagnostic companies to use 2PG’s silicon nanopores in their systems, replacing their optics-based sensing.
-This would not only improve their own devices’ performance (better accuracy and sensitivity), but it would reduce cost (chips are less expensive than optics), and potentially ease workflow.
+Rather than competing with other diagnostic companies, 2PG’s platform is open, allowing existing diagnostic companies to use 2PG’s silicon nanopores in their systems.
+Our nanopore technology replaces optics-based sensing, which improves performance (better accuracy and sensitivity) and reduces cost (chips are less expensive than optics).

 HAS THE FDA APPROVED 2PG DEVICES?